Ross Fitzsimons: Weymouth

 On 12 July 2021, Fitzsimons joined Weymouth following the expiration of his Stockport contract.

 St Joseph's

 On 4 July 2022, it was revealed that Fitzsimons had moved to Gibraltar to join St Joseph's, with the goalkeeper being announced as part of their Europa Conference League squad to face Larne.
 He kept a clean sheet in both his first games as the Saints recorded an historic 1–0 aggregate victory over their Northern Irish opponents.

+Chesterfield

+In August 2022, Fitzsimons returned to England, joining National League side Chesterfield on a permanent basis following a short loan spell two years prior.
+Following defeat in the 2023 play-off final, he departed the club at the end of the 2022–23 season.

+Scunthorpe United

+On 17 May 2023, Fitzsimons agreed to join recently relegated National League North side Scunthorpe United on a two-year deal.

+The 2024–25 season saw Fitzsimons named in the National League North Team of the Year having helped the Iron to promotion through the play-offs.
+He was offered a new contract following the conclusion of the season.

+Northampton Town

+On 9 June 2025, Fitzsimons agreed to join League One side Northampton Town on a one-year deal.